- Strategic outreach helps you meet your consumers where they’re at, extend your reach, and showcase your brand personality.

 A brand with a haphazard online presence or one that doesn’t have any social proof will easily lose your trust.
 But a brand getting buzz from high-profile sites and mentions from dozens, hundreds, or thousands of influencers?
 That’s a brand you can comfortably shop with.

-Using the right outreach strategies, any retailer has the opportunity to achieve greater online visibility and organic traffic.
+Using the right blogger outreach strategies, any retailer can achieve greater online visibility and organic traffic.
 Here are five powerhouse strategies to make sure when it comes to strategic outreach, your retail brand has it in the bag.

 1. ACTIVATE PUBLISHERS AND INFLUENCERS AT SCALE